 The staging on the Libra is actually a little bigger for me than the Leonidas, especially in terms of width.
 It will sound the grander of the two cables on initial listening.
 However, the Libra does a little less with that big soundstage compared to the Leonidas II.

 The general presentation of the Libra is more relaxed sounding in terms of imaging and how well-defined instrument notes and positioning are compared to the Leonidas 2.
 Vocals are also a touch further back on the Libra.
 I would not go as far as to say the Libras soundstage is inherently diffuse or vague, just not as pinpoint and clear sounding as the Leonidas II.

-The Leonidas II makes me want to buy the Leonidas I just to hear how Effect Audio made their name from the original entry.
-This is a true hi-fidelity sounding cable that absolutely brings out the best in terms of holographic staging and clarity in imaging with just about any monitor.
+The Effect Audio Leonidas II makes me want to buy the Leonidas I just to hear how Effect Audio made their name from the original entry.
+This is a true high-fidelity sounding cable that absolutely brings out the best in terms of holographic staging and clarity in imaging with just about any monitor.

-I lay special praise down to how the Leonidas II does this all without resorting to a tried and trusted bright sound signature to produce a “perception” of detail.
+I lay special praise down on how Leonidas II does this all without resorting to a tried and trusted bright sound signature to produce a “perception” of detail.
 The mix of wire here does it all whilst still remaining impeccably smooth and natural sounding.